jberling/aExt/README.md

 # aExt #

 aExt is a collection of methods that extends the JavaScript Array.
-They have been tested on Chrome 7, Firefox 3.6 and Opera 10.6.
-The methods do not work very well with IE8, yet.
+So far they have been tested on Chrome 7, Firefox 3.6, Opera 10.6 and IE8.

 ## ECMA-262 ##